 I strive to create poems that attract readers without trivialising complex issues or compromising the quality of the written word.

-My interests include the history, literature and poetry of the Spanish Civil War and the political economy of inequality and social disadvantage in Australia and other western democracies.
+My interests include the history, literature and poetry of the Spanish Civil War and the political economy of increasing inequality and social disadvantage in Australia and other western democracies.

 I restored a 1975 Citroen D series saloon, sometimes called a 'Goddess' - a car described by the art critic Robert Nelson as one that 'couples dynamism with sensitivity: it is the closest a car will ever get to the condition of poetry'.
-It was occasionally an infuriating irritant - not unlike writing poetry.
+It was occasionally an infuriating irritant - not unlike the writing of poetry.
 After 22 years, and with a few regrets, I parted with this beautiful vehicle in 2018.

 And in a persistent display of irrationality not normally associated with someone versed in the 'dismal science' of economics, I'm a long-term, card-carrying member of The Western Bulldogs Football Club.
 The membership book illustrated below pre-dates my birth-date by several years.
 I believe Seneca should be installed as patron philosopher of the club.
-I remain in shock after our 2016 triumph and believe I shall wake from a dream to find the AFL has arrived to confiscate the premiership cup.
-After all, that's what the powerful and manipulative habitually do.
+I remain in shock after our 2016 triumph and believe I shall wake from a dream to find the AFL has contrived to find some excuse to confiscate the premiership cup.
+After all, that's what the powerful and manipulative seem to too often do.

 Before poetry, in obedience to Auden's edict (First secure an income), I taught economics, principally microeconomics and industry economics, in universities in Australia and England.

 I live in Central Victoria with my partner, the analytical behaviourist psychologist, Dr Barbara Coish.